-Prerequisite: MAT-063, Elementary Algebra, or equivalent.
+Prerequisite: MAT-063 Elementary Algebra or equivalent.
 First semester of a two-semester sequence intended for nonscience majors.
 Introduction to the basic concepts and facts of chemistry.
 Topics include the metric system of measurement, atomic theory of matter, energy levels and atomic structure, the periodic table, ionic and molecular compounds, ionic bonding, covalent bonding and molecular structure, classification of chemical reactions, and reaction equations and chemical calculations.
 This course treats these topics in more depth than introductory Chemistry; however, high school chemistry is NOT a prerequisite.
 Laboratory work is an important part of this course.
 (45-30-0-0)

-CHM-152 College Chemistry II
+CHM-152 College Chemistry II (4 s.h.)

-Prerequisite: CHM-151, College Chemistry I, or equivalent.
-Continuation of CHM-151, College Chemistry I, this is the second semester of a two-semester sequence intended for nonscience majors.
+Prerequisite: CHM-151 College Chemistry I, with a grade of C or higher; or equivalent; or permission of instructor.
+Continuation of CHM-151 College Chemistry I, this is the second semester of a two-semester sequence intended for nonscience majors.
 Topics include reaction rates, chemical equilibrium and acid-base chemistry, electron-transfer reactions and electrochemical cells, and, as time permits, introductions to organic and biological chemistry.
 Laboratory work is an important part of this course.
-(45-30-0)
+(45-30-0-0)